Diane Corriette · ·

 The Power of “No For Now”

 You can’t say yes to everything.
-“No for now” keeps opportunities open while protecting your bandwidth.
+How “No for now” keeps opportunities open and protects your time and energy without burning bridges or closing doors completely.

 FAQ